dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Bitcoin ledger is immutable.
 Transactions cant be reversed.
 Immutable theft?
 Why is that a good idea?
 1. Religion of Bitcoin.
 Bitcoin & Blockchain are more of a religion vs a practicality.
 1. Bitcoin May Have Real Value, as a Religion?
+1. Dual demand on a single supply.
+Meaning each market vertical can put a new demand on Bitcoin.
+This will cause sustained price increases.
+1. Markets price assets based on future expectations.
+Cryptoasset serves as a means of exchange, store of value, and unit of account. each cryptoasset serves as a currency in the protocol economy it supports.
+What kind of adoption a cryptonetwork will have to achieve to justify certain asset prices.